Geography BSc (Honours) 2025 entry

 At Honours level, students may choose to specialise in specific aspects of geography or to engage with the full breadth of the discipline.
 Specialist subject areas may include:

-• climate and weather systems
+• climate change and environmental systems

 • development, politics and inequality